-On September 20, 2006 the Federal Reserve Board left the target for the federal funds rate unchanged at 5.25 percent.
-This was the second meeting of the Federal Reserve where no change was implemented.
+On December 12, 2006 the Federal Reserve Board left the target for the federal funds rate unchanged at 5.25 percent.
+This was the fourth consecutive meeting of the Federal Reserve open market committee where no change was implemented.
 As the accompanying graph shows, the spread between short term rates and conventional 30-year mortgage rates has declined more than 325 basis points since its most recent peak in June 2004.
 The ten-year treasury interest rate and the 30-year conventional mortgage rate bottomed out in June of 2005 and have been increasing moderately since that time, but not at the same velocity as short term rate increases.
 In the past few months, longer term interest rates have declined a bit, even as the three-month rate has increased.
-This has caused an inversion of the yield curve at some maturity levels.
+This has caused an inversion of the yield curve at some maturity levels, which has persisted for the last quarter.

 Finally, a graph showing employment trends in the FSR metro area is included.
-Employment in the region continues to grow at the same pace as its five-year trend, adding approximately 600 jobs a month to the region.
+Employment in the region continues to grow at the same pace as its five-year trend, adding approximately 580 jobs a month to the region.
 Because employment growth is the single most important factor in determining demand for housing of all kinds, there must be an awareness of the possibility of structural changes in the labor market.
 The data show no evidence that the rate of job growth in Northwest Arkansas will abate in the near term.

-Northwest Arkansas Average Unit Size and Price by Floor Plan Q3 2006
+Northwest Arkansas Average Unit Size and Price by Floor Plan Q4 2006